TL; DR: Agile Workspace Means Choice Among a Diversity of Spaces

 - Agile requires social spaces – e.g. cafés – that encourage informal networking.
 Cafés provide the serendipity of meeting someone interesting unexpectedly.

 - Being agile also requires a budget for regular offsite events, such as workshops, to support pushing people gently out of their comfort zone.
 Familiar settings become less stimulating for innovation over time.
-Utilize the hardwired (sabre-toothed tiger-driven) need of humans to be more alert in unfamiliar places to your advantage.
+Utilize the hardwired (saber-toothed tiger-driven) need of humans to be more alert in unfamiliar places to your advantage.

 How can a great agile workspace be created?